[Varian Fry Institute] [Chambon Foundation Home] [Chambon Institute Home]

 Released theatrically in 1989 in over 50 major markets, selected for over 20 film festivals, the highly acclaimed feature documentary was the recipient of many awards, including the prestigious DuPont-Columbia University Award in Broadcast Journalism.

-Weapons of the Spirit was produced by the nonprofit Chambon Foundation, founded by Pierre Sauvage, whose mission is to explore and communicate, especially on film, such necessary lessons of hope intertwined with the Holocaust’s unavoidable lessons of despair.
+Weapons of the Spirit was produced by the Chambon Foundation, founded by Pierre Sauvage, whose mission is to explore and communicate, especially on film, such necessary lessons of hope intertwined with the Holocaust’s unavoidable lessons of despair.
 The Chambon Foundation and filmmaker Pierre Sauvage are in post-production on And Crown Thy Good: Varian Fry in Marseille.

 1989-1990 theatrical release in over 50